/ Education Department

 The Professional Semester

 We offer student teaching both fall and spring semesters.
-All students seeking teacher certification spend at least one semester (15–16 weeks) in a full-day student teaching assignment appropriate to their level and subject specialty.
+All students seeking teacher certification spend one semester (at least 16 weeks) in a full-day student teaching assignment appropriate to their level and subject specialty.
 This experience is part of the Professional Semester, which includes:

 • Student teaching placement